Battle of Las Piedras (1811)

-The Battle of Las Piedras was fought on May 18, 1811 as part of the Uruguayan struggle for independence.
+The Battle of Las Piedras was fought on May 18, 1811 as part of the Rio de la Plata war of independence.
+It was a resounding victory for the revolutionary forces, led by José Gervasio Artigas.

 Background and development of events

-In 1810, the May Revolution had forced the Spanish to abandon Buenos Aires, but they held on to the Banda Oriental (present-day Uruguay), as Spain moved the headquarters of the Viceroyalty of the Río de la Plata to Montevideo.
+In 1810, the May Revolution forced the Spanish to abandon Buenos Aires, but they held on to the Banda Oriental (present-day Uruguay), as Spain moved the headquarters of the Viceroyalty of the Río de la Plata to Montevideo.
 At the beginning of April 1811, the revolutionary José Gervasio Artigas returned to the Banda Oriental with approximately 180 men provided by the Government of Buenos Aires.
 On April 11, he issued the Mercedes Proclamation, assuming control of the revolution.